Gina Long

-Gina Long (born 4 April 1962 in Ipswich, Suffolk, England) is an internationally respected entrepreneur, voluntary charity fundraiser, campaigner and communicator who has raised over £7 million, so far, across 45 years for regional and national charities.
+Gina Long (born 4 April 1962 in Ipswich, Suffolk, England) is an entrepreneur, voluntary charity fundraiser, campaigner and communicator who has raised over £9 million across 45 years for regional and national charities.
 This includes founding her own charity, GeeWizz (2015–22).
 She was awarded an MBE for services to the charity sector in December 2015.
-She was made a Honorary Fellow of the University of Suffolk in October 2018.
+She was made an Honorary Fellow of the University of Suffolk in October 2018.
+In recent years, Gina has become an established British contemporary artist, citing a donation from Ed Sheeran as the spark that ignited her artistic journey.

 Career

-Her rich and varied career spans global entrepreneurship, creative leadership, advocacy, mentoring and communications.
-She continues to gain significant sponsorship for causes close to her heart and holds regular mentoring sessions from her kitchen table.

-Long began her media and communications career in regional press before moving to the United States, where she secured licensing agreements with the NFL, NBA, MLB + 70 colleges, launching a globally successful sports novelty products business.
+Long began her media and communications career in regional press before moving to the United States, where she secured licensing agreements with the NFL, NBA, MLB + 70 colleges, launching a global sports novelty products business.